Best of Europe

 Visit The Synagogue of Santa María la Blanca, the oldest intact synagogue building in Europe.
 As it was constructed by the Christian Kingdom of Castile and designed by Islamic architects for Jewish use, it is considered a symbol of cooperation among the three religions.

-Details: Flamenco Evening
+Details: Flamenco evening

 Originating from gypsy music and dance in Southern Spain, flamenco dancing has become a Spanish institution.
 Dancers use intricate footwork and elaborate arm gestures to convey the mood of the music, which can range from lamentation to celebration.
-Learn about the history of Flamenco, watch dancers perform and give it a whirl yourself!

 Map of the Best of Europe tour